Isabella-Mitchell/gather-recipe-website/README.md

 - Thank you to the Code Institute London Community for their encouragement and technical support.

 - Thank you to the tutors and staff at Code Institute for their support.

+- Thank you to Ben Smith at City of Bristol College for his support.

 Please note this is a personal project.
 This website is purely for the sake of the developer's portfolio and not for public consumption.